 Sunday River's expansive resort layout, combined with changes we've made to our operations, will help us to operate safely under COVID-19 this winter.
 But we need your help too.
-Things at the resort will be different this winter, and we ask that all guests review the information found here to make a plan for your visit, and check again before you arrive as things may change during the season.
-By working together we can keep our Happy Place healthy.
+Things at the resort will be different this winter, and we ask that all guests review this information to make a plan for your visit, and check again before you arrive as things may change during the season.
+By working together, we can keep our Happy Place healthy.

 Make Your Plan

 RESORT-WIDE POLICIES & PROTOCOLS

 - Face coverings are required for all guests and team members in all public indoor and outdoor areas at the resort, unless actively skiing downhill or actively eating.

 - Capacities of indoor spaces will be limited based on state guidelines, and guest flow throughout the resort will be adjusted to allow for distancing between parties.